doctording/sword_at_offer/docs/content/java_jvm/jvm_mem_gc.md

 (2) Root Region Scanning | Scan survivor regions for references into the old generation.
 This happens while the application continues to run.
 The phase must be completed before a young GC can occur.
 (3) Concurrent Marking | Find live objects over the entire heap.
 This happens while the application is running.
 This phase can be interrupted by young generation garbage collections.
 (4) Remark(Stop the World Event) | Completes the marking of live object in the heap.
 Uses an algorithm called snapshot-at-the-beginning (SATB) which is much faster than what was used in the CMS collector.
 (5) Cleanup(Stop the World Event and Concurrent) | * Performs accounting on live objects and completely free regions.
-(Stop the world); * Scrubs the Remembered Sets.
+(Stop the World); * Scrubs the Remembered Sets.
 (Stop the world); * Reset the empty regions and return them to the free list.
 (Concurrent)
-(*) Copying (Stop the World Event) | These are the stop the world pauses to evacuate or copy live objects to new unused regions.
+(*) Copying (Stop the World) | These are the stop the world pauses to evacuate or copy live objects to new unused regions.
 This can be done with young generation regions which are logged as [GC pause (young)].
 Or both young and old generation regions which are logged as [GC Pause (mixed)].

 ##### Initial Marking Phase(初始标记，STW)